minghai-jiang/biodiversity-app/public/markdown/Flora management in the Netherlands.md

 ![png](output_27_1.png)

-## Spectral indices analysis
+## Measurements analysis

-Besides class data, the API can also provide the average values of some spectral indices for each parcel.
+Besides class data, the API can also provide the average values of some measurements for each parcel.
 These indices get more meaningful when combined with information about the mowing regime, so we need to put the information we have gathered so far in a suitable form.

 ```python